VictorBarronG/Dell_1_Captstone/index.md

 !!!! pros 5-8 !!!
 Based on the previous graphs it is very apparent that price has a lot of outliers in a lot of features.
 For this model to be as accurate as possible and not allow it to be skewed by these outliers in the high price range.
 I decided to drop all the rows that had a price value above $90,000.
 This resulted in removing roughly 5,000 rows.
 I reploted the previous graphs to compare.
 !!!! pros 9 - 12 !!!!
+The graphs are much cleaner and even on our scatterplot we can see there is a positive correlation.
+Although we do still have outliers in our data its not out of range with the overall dataset.
+I also do not want to go to a lower range in price because we do have biodesiel vehicles in our dataset which are typically in this upper price range.
 ### Remove Under Represented Values
+After viewing the unique values count of the values in each feature I discovered that there are some that had very small counts in regards to the overall size of the data.
+For example the feature City had a very long list of unique values but almost half of the list had less then 100 records.
+With that being said some cities were being under represented so I decided to filter out values that were under represented in features for City and Make.
+I removed all values that had a count of 100 or less in City, and removed all the values that had a count less then 30 in Make.

 ### Replacing values
 ### Impute